Health hazard evaluation of Deepwater Horizon response workers

 Published Date:December 7, 2010

 Corporate Authors:National Institute for Occupational Safety and Health. ; United States.
 Occupational Safety and Health Administration. ;

 Series:Health hazard evaluation interim report ; 9

 NIOSH health hazard evaluation report ; HETA 2010-0115

 Description:Health Hazard Evaluation Interim Report 9, December 7, 2010

 Interim report reissued December 2012: front and back covers, lead and contributing authors, and acknowledgments were added to the original interim report.

-This letter is the first in a series of interim reports.
+This letter is the ninth and last in a series of interim reports.
 As this information is cleared for posting, we will make it available on the NIOSH website (www.cdc.gov/niosh/hhe).
-When all field activity and data analyses are complete we will compile the interim reports into a final report that pulls together all work done by the NIOSH health hazard evaluation program during the Deepwater Horizon Response.
+We will be producing a final report that pulls together all work done by the NIOSH health hazard evaluation program during the Deepwater Horizon Response.

 Supporting Files:No Additional Files